foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/01-Setup.md

 * Download [Modwat.ch](https://www.nexusmods.com/skyrim/mods/56640) manually from the Nexus.
 * Create a new folder: `Your Modding Folder\Tools\Modwat.ch`.
-* Open the downloaded archive.
+* Open the downloaded archive and double-click the "Modwatch-win32-ia32" folder within.
 * Extract everything into the new folder.

 ![separator](../Media/separator.png)